-Wamda Capital announced today a $2.2 million Series A investment in Insider, an Istanbul-based smart digital platform for marketers to personalize, segment and predict customer behaviors.
+Wamda Capital announced today a $2.2 million Series A investment in Insider, a smart digital platform for marketers to personalize, segment and predict customer behaviors.

 Other investors included 212 and Dogan Group’s Oncu GSYO venture capital firms.